 The Grootbos Foundation is kickstarting the 2019 school year with 500 Back2School Boxes.

-The Grootbos Foundation is a registered section 21 company which was established in 2004 in order to run the non-profit activities of the Grootbos Private Nature Reserve, a unique destination world renowned for its eco-tourism near Cape Town, Africa.
+The Grootbos Foundation is a registered Section 21 company which was established to run the non-profit activities of Grootbos Private Nature Reserve.

-The conservation of biodiversity of Grootbos and its surrounds and the development of sustainable nature based livelihoods through ecotourism, research and management and education.
+The conservation of the biodiversity of Grootbos and its surrounds and the development of sustainable nature-based livelihoods through ecotourism, research and management and education.

 8. The development of an indigenous plant nursery that will generate income for the above activities.

 However, they did not stop there and have continued collecting, identifying and photographing the flora of Grootbos ever since.
-Initially species were added to our list as they were recorded on guided tours and occasional walks through the reserve.
+Initially, species were added to our list as they were recorded on guided tours and occasional walks through the reserve.
 The picture changed considerably as Heiner Lutzeyer became more interested in studying the flora.
 Initially, it was his interest in photography and the desire to know what he was photographing that increased the reserve’s plant list.
-Subsequently he has become an ardent amateur botanist and specialist of all that is green on Grootbos.
-The result is a unique vegetation study, quite possibly the most detailed ever undertaken in the fynbos region, which has continued from 1997 to the present, included all seasons and all stages of post-fire succession on the reserve.
+Subsequently, he has become an ardent amateur botanist and specialist of all that is green on Grootbos.
+The result is a unique vegetation study, quite possibly the most detailed ever undertaken in the fynbos region, which has continued from 1997 to the present, including all seasons and all stages of post-fire succession on the reserve.
 The results have been staggering.
 Between 1997 and early 2010 the number of positively identified, herbarium-catalogued plant species on Grootbos has increased to 765 – at least twice the number estimated from the earlier plot data.
-Sixty-seven of the additional species that have been found are species of conservation concern, while a further six species new to science have been recorded.
-The deeply significant ecological role of fire in fynbos was emphasised by the way the checklist jumped from 650 species to 765 after the huge 2006 blaze that swept through Grootbos – 70 new species for our list as a result of post-fire successional processes.
+An additional 67 species have been found to be of conservation concern, while a further 6 species new to science have been recorded.
+The deeply significant ecological role of fire in fynbos was emphasised by the way the checklist jumped from 650 species to 765 after the huge 2006 mountain fire swept through Grootbos (70 new species for the list as a result of post-fire successional processes).

-A total of six species new to science have been recored during the Grootbos Vegetation survey the Grootbos Private Nature Reserve:
+A total of six species new to science have been recorded during the Grootbos Vegetation survey Grootbos Private Nature Reserve:

 This species was first found by Sean Privett on Grootbos during the original vegetation survey of the reserve in the winter of 1997.
-It was described by Ted Oliver of the Crompton Herbarium who named it with reference to its discovery on Grootbos; magnisylvae = of the large forest in classical Latin.
-So far, it has only been recored on Grootbos with an outlying population on the damp slopes above Platbos Forest to the south east.
+It was described by Ted Oliver of the Crompton Herbarium who named it with reference to its discovery on Grootbos; Magnisylvae = of the large forest in classical Latin.
+So far, it has only been recorded on Grootbos with an outlying population on the damp slopes above Platbos Forest to the south-east.

-The species grows in full sun in open aspects or between Table Mountain Sandstone boulders,
+The species grow in full sun in open aspects or between Table Mountain sandstone boulders,

 on a number of ridges on the reserve between about 350 and 400 m above sea level.